If the story of A Rocha were to be written like a book, it would be in six chapters, something like this:

 Chapter 4 (2000–2001): The international network takes off

 We have become an international network of national movements, each with their own local relevance, support and impact.
-We are preserving wetlands in Lebanon and Portugal, working in a Kenyan forest, teaching in France and the UK, and organising activities in Canada.
+We are preserving wetlands in Lebanon and Portugal, working in a Kenyan forest, teaching in France and the UK, and organizing activities in Canada.
 Two more national associations are launched, in the USA and the Czech Republic.
 Everywhere there is a witness to the relevance of the Christian gospel.
 New Trustees and Council members join us from other parts of the world.
-A Rocha is changing fast but remains a distinctively Christian organisation, focused on working in places where resources for both nature conservation and Christian witness are particularly needed.
+A Rocha is changing fast but remains a distinctively Christian organization, focused on working in places where resources for both nature conservation and Christian witness are particularly needed.

 With A Rocha projects in eight countries, all at different stages of growth and development, it becomes essential to design a structure for our future work that allows complete freedom of initiative and action for the national movements, while ensuring accountability and exchange of experience through the new umbrella organisation, A Rocha International.